Requirements for the Major

 Majors must complete one 400-level elective within the 01:830 subject index of the SAS Department of Psychology.
 400-level courses require students to have declared the psychology major, to be of junior or senior status, and to have taken at least one core course.
 Individual courses may have additional prerequisites and instructors may grant special permission to enroll.

 5. College-level Math Course

-All students must complete a college-level math course in addition to the statistics requirement above.
-We strongly recommend precalculus, but other math classes will also fulfill the requirement.
+Current majors must complete a college-level math course (640:103 or higher) in addition to the statistics requirement above.

 6. GPA Requirement